 "With the action, we want to send a clear signal and show: Retail is bleeding out and the vibrancy of the city centre is in danger!
 Many retailers have their backs to the wall, the ongoing lockdown threatens numerous shops in their existence and jobs in the trade.
 Therefore a quick opening of the shops is urgently necessary.
 This can be done demonstrably with safety and responsibility: numerous studies prove that the retail trade is not a driver of infection.
 The Robert Koch Institute also expressly rates the risk of infection in the retail trade as low", said the center managers of Skyline Plaza, Hessen-Center and MyZeil.
 In addition, the stores and centers have already introduced comprehensive hygiene and prevention concepts in the past year, which will continue to be implemented consistently.

 For the center managers, it is also clear that the proposed solutions for retailers are not a way out of the crisis: "The currently discussed "Click & Meet" offers or comparable ideas are no alternative - on the contrary.
 The costs for staff and store operations are mostly higher than the sales, so that such offers would only increase the current losses."

-Numerous well-known retail companies have joined forces to form the "Das Leben gehört ins Zentrum" (Life belongs in the centre) initiative - including shopping centre operator ECE - which is campaigning for a rapid reopening of retail and for lively, liveable city centres.
+Numerous well-known retail companies have joined forces to form the "Das Leben gehört ins Zentrum" (Life belongs in the centre) initiative - including the shopping centre operator ECE - which is campaigning for a rapid reopening of retail and for vibrant, liveable city centres.